Bit-Quill/valkey-glide/docs/design-api.md

 public Object executeRaw(string[] args) throws RequestException
 ```

-### With Redis Type Validation
+### Explicitly Supported Command
-We will expose separate methods for each supported command, and will attempt to validate the inputs for each of these methods.
+We will expose separate methods for each supported command.
 There will be a separate version of each method for transactions, as well as another version for Cluster Mode clients.
-We may leverage the compiler for the wrapper language to validate the types of the command arguments for statically typed languages.
-Since wrappers should be as lightweight as possible, we most likely will not be performing any checks for proper typing for non-statically typed languages.
+For statically typed languages, we will leverage the compiler of the wrapper language to validate the types of the command arguments as much as possible.
+Since wrappers should be as lightweight as possible, we will be performing very few to no checks for proper typing for non-statically typed languages.

 ## Errors
 ClosingError: Errors that report that the client has closed and is no longer usable.